buendiadas/solidity-cron/README.md

 ## About

-* The project lets the developer divide the time in epochs on Ethereum Smart Contracts.
+* Lets the developer divide the time in epochs on Ethereum Smart Contracts.

 * Every clock has its own contract and address, all of them follow the same interface.